 There are many actors who deliver everything they’ve got as soon they step on screen, and by God, Ryan Gosling is one of them.
 The man is a chameleon; he slips into every role he plays and disappears into the character, whether it be dramatic or comedic, a small part or a large one, he’s just so incredibly watchable.
-To celebrate the release of his latest film The Nice Guys on DVD and Blu-Ray, let’s take a look back at some of his best work.
+To celebrate the release of Blade Runner 2049 let’s take a look back at some of his best work.

 Honourable Mentions: The Notebook, Half Nelson, Lars and the Real Girl, and for many, Only God Forgives.

 First up is a modern Rom-Com that blows most others out of the water, starring Steve Carell as Cal, a married father who finds himself dating again when his wife Emily (Julianne Moore), the only woman he’s ever been with, asks for a divorce.
 On the scene to help him is Jacob (Gosling), a smooth talking womaniser who teaches Cal his shallow ways, though finds himself attracted to law student Hannah (Emma Stone), though she’s not as easily swayed.
 Crazy, Stupid, Love is one of the best Rom-Coms ever made; it’s hilarious, it’s wholesome and the cast are magnificent.
 It has some serious ups and downs throughout the run time that will have you feeling every single one, but at the end of it all, it’s a feel good film that delivers on all fronts.